 Eve and I watched the last few episodes of The Ranch and spent some time together once the kids were asleep.
 Conversations wandered.
 Some topics probably didn't need to be revisited.
 Old names and old stories surfaced—especially involving The Sister and patterns that feel uncomfortably familiar.

-At a certain point, I reminded myself that not every truth needs to be confronted immediately—and not ever realization requires action tonight.
+At a certain point, I reminded myself that not every truth needs to be confronted immediately—and not every realization requires action tonight.

 The Kind of Tired That Doesn't Sleep

 When we finally laid down, sleep didn't come easily for me.
 Too warm.
 An arm falling asleep.
-Constant shiftin to find a comfortable position without waking her.
+Constant shifting to find a comfortable position without waking her.

 Eventually, I rolled over and let my body settle where it needed to.